vfalconi/cache-override/README.md

 CacheBuster is an EE plugin that appends a request's filename with a timestamp and an optional string.

+Requirements:
+- ExpressionEngine 2.9 (See notes below)
+- A server with URL rewrites enabled (for more information on this, see "Learn More" below)

 ## Parameters

 **Required**